lajlev/availability-calendar-php-sqlite/README.md

 #### Admin Access

-The default admin password is `admin123`.
-You can change this in the `api/models/Session.php` file.
+You can edit admin password with update_password.php

 ### Building for Production